Webnode Review: Is It Any Good?

 With over 40 million registered users, Webnode is a surprisingly huge player in the website building world.
 It’s designed to get your first website draft up and running in just a matter of minutes!

 Webnode has an extremely simple editing interface so you can easily make your own website using its attractive templates.
 Webnode offers a variety of plans, from simple websites to thorough eCommerce stores, which should make it easy to find the features that fit you best at an affordable price.

 So what sets Webnode apart from other website builders?
 Its great multilingual support.
 With 20 languages supported, you can build a multilingual website that can reach a truly global audience.
 Webnode also has a backup & restore feature, which most website builders lack.

-While Webnode is an industry leader and has truly unique features, there are a few areas where it could be improved.
+While Webnode has truly unique features, there are a few areas where it could be improved.
 One of those problems is that there’s no social media integration.
 Another downside is that the blogging tool is lacking some key features, like support for RSS or commenting.
 Overall Webnode is still a great choice for easily building a beautiful website with support for multiple languages.

 - The Easy Drag and Drop interface and Grid System make designing your site simple even if design isn’t your forte

 - Support for 20 different languages including multilingual sites

 - Customer support in 20 languages as well